suisuss/basketball_analysis_2004_to_2017/README.md

 #### Sean

 **Question:**

-How many players are international?
-What is the trend for international players?
-Which cities pay high salaries?
+How many players are not from the U.S?

+Are there more and more internatinal players joined NBA?

+How's their salary?

 **Analysis & Visualization Techniques:**

-- Divide them into two groups:
-    - a) From U.S, by states
-    - b) overseas.

 -Pie chart to show these proportions

 -Line chart to show the trend throughout 10 yrs

-- gmaps heatmap with salary
+-gmaps heatmap with salary

+-boxplot for salary

 #### Resources: